vhr1975/GenAI-Tutorial/2 resume-chat/README.md

    ```shell
    chainlit create secret
    ```
+   **Note:** Copy the generate secret into your .env file.
+Once it is set, changing it will logout all users with active sessions.

 3. Copy the following secret into your .env file.
 4. Run the application.
 It will listen for chat start, resume, and message events.
    ```shell